-Alteration of Habitat Following Subsidence Due to Longwall Mining

-Species and ecological communities that depend on aquatic and semi-aquatic habitats are particularly susceptible to the impacts of subsidence.
-Subsidence can also cause decreased stability of slopes and escarpments; lead to the contamination of groundwater by acid drainage, increased sedimentation, bank instability, creation or alteration of riffle and pool sequences, changes to flood behaviour, increased rates of erosion and deterioration of water (DEC, 2005c).
-The proposed longwall mining and predicted subsidence levels will not adversely impact any threatened species as detailed in Chapter 4.
+Alteration of Habitat Following Subsidence Due to Longwall Mining bank instability, creation or alteration of riffle and pool sequences, changes to flood behaviour, increased rates of erosion and deterioration of water (DEC, 2005c).
+The proposed longwall mining and predicted subsidence levels will not adversely impact any aquatic habitats or threatened species as detailed in Chapter 4.